shredthaGNAR/stars/README.md

 * [homelab-admin/bettertouchtool-mcp-server](https://github.com/homelab-admin/bettertouchtool-mcp-server): None
 * [SichangHe/BetterTouchTool-SLite-Preset](https://github.com/SichangHe/BetterTouchTool-SLite-Preset): SLite is a preset of BetterTouchTool inspired by GoldenChaos and many other presets.
 It is a light preset that is also neat.
 Try it and you'll know.
 * [opentizen/bettertouchtool_apple_script](https://github.com/opentizen/bettertouchtool_apple_script): BettertouchTool Used User for AppleScript
-* [Sv443/BetterYTM](https://github.com/Sv443/BetterYTM): Enhancements for YT and YT Music
+* [Sv443/BetterYTM](https://github.com/Sv443/BetterYTM): Enhancements for YouTube Music and YouTube
 * [seanpquig/betting-odds-analyzer](https://github.com/seanpquig/betting-odds-analyzer): Analyze sports betting based on historical statistics and current odds
 * [SingularityLabs-ai/beyond-bard-mini](https://github.com/SingularityLabs-ai/beyond-bard-mini): Aims to bring Google Bard to  every website.
 For Google, Bing, Youtube, Yahoo, Baidu, Brave, Kagi, Duckduckgo, Github, Yandex, NAVER, Nikkei there are custom prompts written to enhance the summary(or insights) experience.
 * [barrykn/big-sur-micropatcher](https://github.com/barrykn/big-sur-micropatcher): A primitive USB patcher for installing macOS Big Sur on unsupported Macs